Introducing Tales of Tribute AI Competition: Tales of Tribute Card Game

 Here, we present a compact description of the nearly-complete Tales of Tribute rules.
 Figure~\ref{fig:sotscreen} shows how the game looks within Scripts of Tribute GUI.
 All interface elements are described below and referenced using numbers (e.g., \circled{1}).

-The competition-ready Scripts of Tribute release is compatible with Tales of Tribute from ESO PC/Mac Patch 8.3.5 (15.03.2023) and contains six out of nine patrons available in ESO.
+The competition-ready Scripts of Tribute release is compatible with Tales of Tribute from ESO PC/Mac Patch 9.2.10 (25.02.2024) and contains seven out of eleven patrons available in ESO (three of which were added after the release of the game).
 All cards are fully upgraded.
-When enumerating a list of available patrons and keywords, only a subset used during the competition is presented.
+When enumerating a list of available patrons and keywords, only a subset used during the current (2024) edition competition is presented.